Lars-Berggren/Sentinal-Lab/README.md

 <br />
 <br />

 Now go ahead and go to "Logs" within your LAW once you created the custom log.
-I'll attach a screenshot of what the query will be in KQL but here is the [script](https://github.com/Lars-Berggren/Sentinal-Lab/blob/main/KQL%20Script) or just go find it in the repository named "KQL Script".
+I'll attach a screenshot of what the query will be in KQL but here is the [script](https://github.com/Lars-Berggren/Sentinal-Lab/blob/main/LAW%20Query) or just go find it in the repository named "Query Script".
 Once you run that you will see something like this:

 <br />
 <br />